cicada5126/daclip-IRS/readme.md

 ### Evaluation

-To evalute our method on image restoration, please modify the benchmark path and model path and run
+To evalute our method on image restoration, please modify the benchmark path and model path.

 > ### Gradio
 >